 In 1992, Storybook rented two small theater venues that seated audiences from 200 to 400 people.
 Since that time, the popularity of Storybook has grown and so has the size of the theaters.
 Each theater now holds over 400 people.
-The company is presently in residence at two theaters; Gratz College Theater in Melrose Park, and St. Joseph's University Bluett Theater in Philadelphia.
+The company is presently in residence at two theaters; Gratz College Theater in Melrose Park just north of Philadelphia.
 There are 26 original musical adaptations, written by Artistic Director Patricia Goldberg with music and lyrics by either Kevin Arruda or Jeff Reim, in Storybook's repertoire of shows.
 Storybook takes every opportunity to:

 produce high quality musical productions nurture children's imaginations and creative thinking skills